 A little bit about these press-on nails: They're self-adhering, so they don't need glue, which is a huge perk.
 (If you've ever tried using traditional nail glue before, you understand the struggle of sticky glue fingertips).
 I decided to go with matte navy because I was intrigued by the matte finish.
 Each pack comes with 30 nails, a few of which are accent nails (when you use a different color on one finger, typically your ring finger).
 Currently, you can buy a pack on Amazon that includes red nails and a few gold sparkly accent nails.
 Each package also comes with an alcohol prep pad, a mini nail file, and a cuticle stick.

 First, I held the fake nails up to my fingernails to find the best fit.
 It was reasonably easy to find a natural fit for each nail bed, which is surprising because I have tiny fingers.
 I didn't use the nail file and cuticle stick because I'd filed my nails earlier that week, and my cuticles looked pretty good.
 Before I started, I used the provided alcohol pad to ensure my nails were debris-free.

-On to the applying: There's not much to say about the process, except that it was SO easy!
+On to the applying: There's not much to say about the process, except that it was so easy!
 Each nail has a plastic backing to protect the adhesive.
-You peel the backing off, firmly press the fake nail onto your fingernail, and voila: a beautiful $6 manicure.
+You peel the backing off, firmly press the fake nail onto your fingernail, and voilà: a beautiful $6 manicure.